codex-storage/codex-research/design/preventing-node-and-network-overload.md

 set.
 There is an alternative solution that avoids this caveat: client collateral.

-### Pay2Play alternative solution: client collateral

-Instead of burning a fee from funds already provided by the client, an *additional* collateral could be provided.
-This collateral is deposited by the client when creating a request for storage, and is returned once the request has started (all slots have been filled).

-This avoids the caveat of forcing minimum request value to be within bounds of a fee, as the collateral will not be taken from the total request value.

-The trade-off however, is that there is an increased barrier to entry due to the requirement of clients to provide an additional collateral.

 ### Pay2Play trade-off

-However, there is one downside to the Pay2Play fee/collateral.
+However, there is one downside to the Pay2Play collateral/fee.
 If a client is behaving correctly, but submits a request for storage that is out of the range of acceptable market conditions, then the request will not be started, and the client will lose their collateral.